yryMax/ada-project-statsquad3/index.md

 ### Is the sentiment prevalent in any topic?
+A first way to look at the data and see if we find something is to look at the wikipedia categories.
 It is known that Wikipedia articles cover a wide range of topics, and sentiment within these articles of the same topic can be consistent with the subject matter.
 To investigate how sentiment is prominent within a topic, we utilised the topic data from categories.tsv dataset and studied the sentiment score of these extracted topics at different level of generality.

 Please visit [this link](https://yrymax.github.io/ada-project-statsquad3/visual/) for an interactive story telling.